 - It will save you money, because you won’t produce designs that no one wants to buy, or advertise to people that have zero interest in your product.

-- It will help you retain your customers and grow, because happy customers come back–and they tell their friends!
+- It will help you retain your customers and grow because, whether you’re a brand or a freelance designer, happy customers come back–and they tell their friends!

 Customer research is one of the first steps to start a clothing line